alekswael/assignment1-simple-image-search-alekswael/README.md

 The dataset for this project contains 1360 images of flowers.
 The dataset is a collection of over 1000 images of flowers, sampled from 17 different species.
 The dataset comes from the Visual Geometry Group at the University of Oxford, and full details of the data can be found [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/).

 ### Pipeline
-The Python script :
+The Python script is sectioned as follows:
-1. Import data
+1. Import the data
-2. Calculate color histograms for all images
+2. Calculate color histograms for all images in the target folder
-3. Compare input image to all other images
+3. Compare target image to all other images
-4. Print and save top-5 similar images dataframe to `out` folder
+4. Print and save top-5 most similar images dataframe to `out` folder

 ## Requirements